lemonnuggets/movie-manager/README.md

 - [X] Automatically setup environment and make script run at startup by running setup.py.

-- [ ] When a .png file is added to the titlescreens folder automatically make it the directory icon of the appropriate movie.
+- [X] When a .png file is added to a movie folder automatically make it the directory icon of the appropriate movie.